Brass quintet: Early history

-The contemporary brass quintet appeared in the early 1950s with the New York Brass Quintet, followed in the 1960s by the American Brass Quintet, Chicago Brass Quintet, and Eastman Brass Quintet.
-Robert Nagel can be credited with forming the first serious brass quintet in the United States, the New York Brass Quintet in 1954, and it was this ensemble that commissioned and premiered the first major brass quintet pieces in the repertoire like the Malcolm Arnold, Gunther Schuller and Alvin Etler brass quintets.
-Although the New York Brass Quintet did play pieces such as the Malcolm Arnold etc., much of their repertoire consisted of transcriptions of music from the Renaissance and Baroque.
+Development of the modern brass quintet

+The brass quintet in its modern form first appeared in New York City after World War II.
+In 1954, Robert Nagel and Harvey Phillips reorganized the earlier New York Brass Ensemble into the New York Brass Quintet, which is the earliest consistently performing brass quintet in its most common form: two trumpets, one horn, one trombone, and one tuba.
+The largest distinction between this ensemble and the more popular brass quartets of the time was the inclusion of the tuba.
+The NYBQ relied heavily in its early years on Robert King transcriptions of music from the Renaissance and Baroque, along with a limited repertoire of previously written music, such as "Music for Brass Instruments" (1944) by Ingolf Dahl and "Sonatine" (1951) by Eugène Bozza.
+The New York Brass Quintet's educational focus increased the ensemble's profile, allowing the ensemble to commission new works for brass quintet by prominent composers such as Malcolm Arnold and Gunther Schuller (1961).
+The quintet disbanded in 1985.
+Another New York-based brass quintet is the American Brass Quintet, founded in 1960 and still in existence today.
+The ensemble distinguished itself from the New York Brass Quintet by substituting the tuba for a bass trombone, allowing the quintet to perform early music with a tone that is more historically accurate.
 The Annapolis Brass Quintet was the first brass quintet in the United States to have its members perform with the group full-time.
-The group frequently performed throughout North America, Europe, and Asia from its founding in 1971 until the group disbanded in 1993.
+The quintet frequently performed throughout North America, Europe, and Asia from its founding in 1971 until the ensemble disbanded in 1993.

 However, it was with the founding of Canadian Brass in 1970 that the brass quintet became a popular entertainment attraction in the chamber music world.
 Canadian Brass established both the style and popularity of the quintet medium throughout the world, having performed more than five thousand concerts, selling more than 500,000 quintet music books, and creating a library of over 600 compositions and arrangements for brass quintet.
 They continue to be one of the most popular and recognizable contemporary brass quintets.
 The brass quintet has accrued a sizable amount of literature for an ensemble that was only firmly established halfway through the 20th century.
 Notable contributions to the literature include many commissions by modern ensembles such as the American Brass Quintet and transcriptions by other ensembles such as the Canadian Brass.
 More specifically, Dr. Arthur Frackenpohl wrote many arrangements and transcriptions for the Canadian Brass for over 20 years and played a pivotal role in producing repertoire not only for the Canadian Brass but for all Brass Quintets.